H&M probes Myanmar factory abuses as pressure intensifies

 Spanish group Inditex was the latest brand to say it would cut ties with Myanmar suppliers, after Primark ABF.L and Marks & Spencer MKS.L last year, in a trend that some say could ultimately leave garment workers worse off.

+Primark said the decision to stop sourcing was "very difficult".
+It expects its final orders from Myanmar suppliers to ship before the end of this year, but has also increased its presence on the ground.

+"As we work towards our exit, we've doubled the size of our Ethical Trade team on the ground, enabling us to more regularly visit the factories we still work with and giving us greater visibility," Primark said in an email on Wednesday.

-Some brands have instead ramped up monitoring of suppliers in Myanmar, the survey conducted by the BHRRC found.
-Field offices in the country, for example, enable brands to conduct their own inspections instead of relying on external audits.
+Other brands continuing to source from Myanmar have also ramped up monitoring of suppliers through field offices in the country enabling them to conduct their own inspections instead of relying on external audits.

-Dublin-based Primark has doubled its number of Yangon-based staff even after announcing last September it would stop sourcing from Myanmar, the survey found, while Danish fashion company Bestseller increased its number of staff on the ground from three to 11 since the coup.
+Danish fashion company Bestseller increased its number of staff on the ground from three to 11 since the coup, the BHRRC found in a survey of brands.

 H&M and Bestseller are among 18 brands that are part of the European Union-funded MADE project aimed at improving labour conditions in Myanmar's garment factories.